-The Boxing & Other Contact Sports Division of the Games and Amusements Board (GAB) started in 1951, the same year that Executive Order 392 was signed into law.
+The Boxing and Other Contact Sports Division of the Games and Amusements Board (GAB) started in 1951, the same year that Executive Order 392 was signed into law.
 The Games and Amusements Board was formally created as an agency under the Office of the President, pursuant to Executive Order No. 392, primarily to regulate and supervise professional sports and allied activities, and to combat and prevent the existence and proliferation of illegal bookie joints and other forms of organized illegal gambling, connected with all play-for-pay sports and amusements games.

 Through the law, the powers, duties and functions previously exercised, and performed by: